 There are additional recommendations for the roadway network noted in the Parole Mobility Study that apply to areas outside of the Parole Town Center, including along Defense Highway, I-97 and within the City of Annapolis.
 County staff will continue working with State agencies and the City of Annapolis to coordinate study and implementation of projects to improve the functionality of the regional roadway network.

-recommendations of the Parole Mobility Study.
+Figure 9 depicts the key roadway network recommendations of the Parole Mobility Study.